Table of Contents

 - If rent is being paid to a registered charitable or religious organisation for the public and –

-- rent of the room is charged per day as Rs 1000 or less than that.
+- Rent of the room is charged per day as Rs 1000 or less than that.

-- the rent of the shops assigned is charged less than Rs 10,000 monthly.
+- The rent of the shops assigned is charged less than Rs 10,000 monthly.

-- the rent of the community hall for a function is charged less than Rs.
+- The rent of the community hall for a function is charged less than Rs.
 10,000.

 Maintaining your financial health becomes more complex with additional obligations like GST on rent.
 If you're seeking clarity on this subject or have other property-related inquiries, NoBroker's Legal Services are ready to assist.
 Our experts are dedicated to providing guidance and support, ensuring you're well-informed.
 Should you have any questions, simply drop a comment below, and our team will reach out to help.
 Explore NoBroker for direct and efficient assistance tailored to your needs.